hsf-training/csbs-paper/readme.md

 ## Previewing the PDF

 Since the latest commits you can also retrieve the compiled PDF for each commit:
-Click on the checkmark next to a commit, then on `Details` next to `Build LaTeX document / build_latex` and then on `Artifacts` > `PDF` on the top right.
+Click on the checkmark/cross next to a commit, then on `Details` next to `Build LaTeX document / build_latex` and then on `Artifacts` > `PDF` on the top right.

 ![Screenshot 1](readme_assets/scrot_01.png)